AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 | ipython  | ipython3 |

 ### Which should you choose?
-:heavy_check_mark: Default to Python 3 when possible.
+:heavy_check_mark: Default to Python 3 when possible

 :x: Python 2.x is legacy